slowjams/Pro-ASP.NET-Core/z13-URL Routing.md

       // matcher is DfaMatcher whose job is to associate an endpoint to a HttpContext (by analysing httpContext.Request.Path.Value)
       // using a complex process to determine which endpoints to associate var matcher = _matcherFactory.CreateMatcher(_endpointDataSource);   // <---------------------- we pass IEndpointRouteBuilder.DataSources that contains RouteEndpointBuilder
-                                                                          // which contains RequestDelegate and RoutePattern, so DfaMatcher can match it withHttpContext's URL
+                                                                          // which contains RequestDelegate and RoutePattern, so DfaMatcher can match it

       // call httpContext.SetEndpoint(candidate.Endpoint) when find a candicate